EleutherAI/lm-evaluation-harness/lm_eval/tasks/gsm_plus/README.md

 #### Tasks

-The following tasks evaluate subjects in the mmlu_pro dataset
+The following tasks evaluate subjects in the gsm_plus dataset
 - `gsm_plus`

 ### Checklist